 The two main differences between aluminum and copper wires are their resistance to heat and voltage.

-Aluminum wires have lower heat resistance so they can be used for relatively high-voltage applications.
-Because of the lower heat resistance, aluminum wires can heat up more quickly than copper wires, which is why they must be thicker to carry the same voltage.
+Aluminum wires have lower heat resistance and can be used for high-voltage applications.
+Because of the lower heat resistance, aluminum wires can heat up faster than copper wires, so they must be thicker to carry the same voltage.

 On the other hand, copper wires are better at maintaining consistent electrical flow at higher temperatures and offer better conductivity than aluminum wires.

-Therefore, a smaller wire size can safely carry the maximum current from the main circuit breaker panel to the new sub panel or appliance.
+Therefore, a smaller wire can safely carry the maximum current from the main circuit breaker panel to the new sub-panel or appliance.
 Copper wire material is better for branch circuits to lighting, outlets, and household appliances.

 The downside of copper wiring is that it is expensive, especially in larger wires that run long distances.
 This makes aluminum wire a more cost-effective choice for 125 amp feeder wire, despite the thickness of the wire.